Are you an adviser? Go to Unbiased Pro

 • There are advantages, disadvantages and risks to consider for both ISAs and savings accounts.

-• You put money into an easy-access savings account while also gaining tax-free benefits from an ISA.
+• You can put money into an easy-access savings account while also gaining tax-free benefits from an ISA.

 Get financial advice